Workshop InformationFor Mindfulness, Meditation and Meditation Teacher Training

 A workshop over two Saturdays:

-8 am to midday on the second Saturday
+- 8 am to 2pm on the second Saturday

 This workshop is for anyone who is in a position to help others with relaxation, stress, anxiety, pain or illness.
 It is suitable for health professionals (psychologists, doctors, nurses, counsellors, physiotherapists, yoga instructors) as well as teachers, trainers and parents.

 The prerequisite is that you have already completed a Mindfulness Course or Workshop.
 Even people with years of experience in other kinds of meditation find this essential to get the most from the Teacher Training.